annytab/Annytab.Doxservr.Fortnox/README.md

 order is named as purchase_order_{SupplierNumber}_{OrderNumber}.
 Exported documents will be marked as Sent in Fortnox to not be exported multiple times.

+## Azure Functions
+This project includes methods to import documents to Fortnox, export documents from Fortnox and to handle logging in Azure Blob Storage.
+You need application settings for AzureWebJobsStorage and BlobContainerName.
+The setting for AzureWebJobsStorage should be a connection string to your blob storage account and BlobContainerName is a name of a container that should be used to store logs.

+### FortnoxApiValues (JSON-document)
+- **AccessToken:** You can get an access token by calling GetFortnoxAccessToken with an AuthorizationCode.
+You get an authorization code when you connect to a Doxservr integration in your Fortnox account.
+- **PriceList:** The default Fortnox price list you use for new articles and new customers that are created from this program.
+- **PenaltyInterest:** The penalty interest expressed on exported offers, orders and invoices.
+10 % is expressed as 0.1 (decimal).
+- **SalesVatTypeSE:** The default vat type for customers can be SEVAT or SEREVERSEDVAT, used when a new customer is created.
+- **SalesAccountSE25:** Account for sales to Swedish customers at a vat rate of 25 %.
+Must exist and be active in Fortnox, is added to new articles.
+- **SalesAccountSE12:** Account for sales to Swedish customers at a vat rate of 12 %.
+Must exist and be active in Fortnox, is added to new articles.
+- **SalesAccountSE6:** Account for sales to Swedish customers at a vat rate of 6 %.
+Must exist and be active in Fortnox, is added to new articles.
+- **SalesAccountSE0:** Account for sales to Swedish customers at a vat rate of 0 %.
+Must exist and be active in Fortnox, is added to new articles.
+- **SalesAccountSEREVERSEDVAT:** Account for sales to Swedish customers when the customer should report value added tax (reversed vat).
+Must exist and be active in Fortnox, is added to new articles.
+- **SalesAccountEUVAT:** Account for sales to customers in other EU-countries than Sweden with value added tax.
+Must exist and be active in Fortnox, is added to new articles.
+- **SalesAccountEUREVERSEDVAT:** Account for sales to customers in other EU-countries than Sweden without VAT (reversed vat).
+Must exist and be active in Fortnox, is added to new articles.
+- **SalesAccountEXPORT:** Account for sales to customers outside of EU, no value added tax.
+Must exist and be active in Fortnox, is added to new articles.
+- **PurchaseAccount:** Account for purchases (expenses).
+Must exist and be active in Fortnox, is added to new articles.
+- **StockArticle:** A boolean that indicates if articles should be stock articles as default.
+- **StockAccount:** Account for stock (assets).
+Must exist and be active in Fortnox, is added to new articles.
+- **StockChangeAccount:** Account for stock change (expenses).
+Must exist and be active in Fortnox, is added to new articles.
+- **OnlyAllowTrustedSenders:** Set this value to true if you only want to allow documents from trusted senders to be imported to Fortnox.
+You can add email addresses to a list of trusted email addresses in Fortnox (Inställningar/Arkivplats).

+### DoxservrApiValues (JSON-document)
+- **ApiHost:** The doxservr base url, https://www.doxservr.com or https://www.doxservr.se.
+- **ApiEmail:** The email address for your doxservr account.
+- **ApiPassword:** The api password for your doxervr account, you find this in your member details.

+### GetFortnoxAccessToken [HttpPost]
+Get a fortnox access token by sending an AuthorizationCode in the body of the request.
+The authorization code is used once to get an access token, two requests with the same AuthorizationCode will invalidate the access token.

+### FortnoxImport [HttpPost]
+Import documents to Fortnox from your Doxservr account by sending a Guid, FortnoxApiValues and DoxservrApiValues in the body of the request.
+A Guid is used to set the name of the log file, the name must be unique and Guid:s are unique.
+FortnoxApiValues should be formatted as a JSON-document and
+DoxservrApiValues should be formatted as a JSON-document.
+This method gets files that not have been downloaded (Status: 0) from your doxservr account and import documents that have a standard name of "Annytab Dox Trade v1".

+### FortnoxExport [HttpPost]
+Export documents from Fortnox via your Doxservr account by sending a Guid, FortnoxApiValues and DoxservrApiValues in the body of the request.
+A Guid is used to set the name of the log file, the name must be unique and Guid:s are unique.
+FortnoxApiValues should be formatted as a JSON-document and
+DoxservrApiValues should be formatted as a JSON-document.

+Exported documents are sent to the email that is set for the customer or supplier in Fortnox.
+Only documents that not has been marked as Sent can be exported from Fortnox, a document will be marked as Sent if it is printed or sent to an email.
+You can export documents by adding a label to the document that you want to export.

+Add a "a-dox-trade-v1" label to a offer, order, invoice or credit invoice if you want to export it.
+You can also add a "a-dox-trade-v1-po" label to an order if you want to create purchase orders to suppliers from the order.

+### GetLogs [HttpPost]
+Get a list with log_date and log_name by sending an Email in the body of the request.
+The email corresponds to the email for you Doxservr account, log_date is string formatted as yyyy-MM-ddThh:mm:ss.

+### GetLog [HttpPost]
+Get a log as a string by sending a LogName in the body of the request.
+A log name is formatted as "[Email]/[Guid].log".

+### DeleteLog [HttpPost]
+Delete a log by sending a LogName in the body of the request.
+This method is protected, a function specific API key is required to access this method.

+### CleanUpLogs [HttpPost]
+Clean up logs by sending Days in the body of the request, Days refers to the number of days backward in time for witch logs should be kept.
+This method is protected, a function specific API key is required to access this method.
+It might be better to use Lifecycle management policy in your storage account to clean up old blobs.